bbauska/Anti-Project-2025/README.md

 should expand the funding of the Office of Labor-Management Standards.”
 [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-<p>● Project 2025 called for the NLRB to advance the position that political conflicts of interest by
+<p>Project 2025 called for the NLRB to advance the position that political conflicts of interest by
 union leadership can support claims for breach of duty in a manner analogous to financial conflicts of interest.
 “Duty of Fair Representation.
 Unions have a duty of fair representation to their members, yet they too often abuse that duty to use their members’ resources on left-wing culture-war